 Rather than saying:

-I always use the language that is the most direct, the simplest and the most clear.
+I always use the language that is the most direct, the simplest, and the clearest.

 Calling something “2nd inversion” is much less clear, and conceptually much more abstract than simply saying “with the 5th in the bass”